 The 5 ads borrow the codes from the world of art and design to better reveal the dark truth hidden behind certain works.
 Each visual presents an object in-situ, melted into a buyer's interior decoration.
 But a catchphrase crudely reveals the other side of the coin: financing of terrorism, illegal excavations, thefts from a museum destroyed by war, liquidation of a people's memory...
 Each ad tells the true story of an antique stolen from a region of the world.

 This professional campaign titled 'The true price of art' was published in France in October, 2020.
 It was created for the brand: UNESCO, by ad agency: DDB.
 This Print medium campaign is related to the Public Interest, NGO industry and contains 5 media assets.
-It was submitted over 2 years ago.
+It was submitted about 3 years ago.

 Advertising Agency: DDB PARIS, Paris, France

 Agency Manager: Vincent Leorat

 Strategic Planner: Cédric Ledoux

 Photographers: Matthew Williams